 This schedule is crucial because it affects not only the children’s home(s), but also the financial responsibility each parent will bear in the costs of raising children.

 Schedules can vary from one week with the mother and one week with the father, to more frequent exchanges throughout the week.
 The times and locations for transferring the children from one parent to another are part of the plan.
+Contact a family law attorney at Woodward, Pires & Lombardo to assist you in a Florida divorce and time sharing schedule.

 Parents have a right to know what’s happening with their children.
 If an accident, illness or other event pertaining to the child’s welfare should occur, parents can agree on a means of and timeline for informing the other parent.
 Specific guidelines are put in place to ensure that each parent knows about reports from doctors, schools, and other important events in the child’s life.
+A Florida family law attorney in Naples can help make sure your rights are protected in marital law.

 Relocation & Communication